Major programs don’t fail suddenly.

 Paradox

-This exposes when continuation becomes automatic rather than earned, while intervention is still possible.
+This process exposes when continuation becomes automatic rather than earned, while intervention is still possible.

 This is where we operate.